Facebook Pixel Destination Setup Guide

 Where can I find the Business Access Token?

-• In the Conversions API section, click Generate access token under the Set up manually section:
+- In the Conversions API section, click Generate access token under Set up direct integration.

-For more information on how to use this access token or to generate your access token via your own app, refer to the Facebook documentation.
+See the Facebook documentation for more information on how to use this access token or to generate your access token via your own app.

 Can I hash my user data before sending it to RudderStack?